Key Customer Service Skills to Feature on Your Resume

 Certifications: If you’ve completed any role-specific education or skills training then you should include that information in a certification section on your resume

-Measuring customer service skills on your resume
+Measuring your customer service resume skills

 More than simply stating the skills you have, it’s important to find ways to express the impact you’ve had as a result of those skills.
 Adding measurable impact to your examples, such as your average response speed, rate of escalation in complaints, conversion rates, or ratio of resolved versus unresolved issues, can strengthen your resume and your candidacy for customer service roles.